 Apart from the medical treatments and the bed cost, elements like diagnostic tests, doctors’ fees, package components, medicines, etc. were all equally disproportionately divided between public and private hospitals.

 The difference in both minor and major surgery costs in India from the view of Public vs. Private gets all the more prevalent when we bring the urban vs. rural factor into consideration.
 The hospitalization costs in urban areas are a lot expensive than those in rural areas, as you can gather from the image of states with the highest hospitalization costs below.

-Now, although there’s a stark difference in the hospitalization cost between a private and public hospital setup irrespective of whether you are in a rural area or an urban one, the undeniable reality is that health inflation continues to be on a rise.
-What you can do to be better prepared for these expenses is invest in a comprehensive health insurance plan.
+Now, although there’s a stark difference in the hospitalization costs in India between a private and public hospital setup irrespective of whether you are in a rural area or an urban one.
+The undeniable reality is that health inflation continues to be on a rise.
+What you can do to be better prepared for these expenses is invested in a comprehensive health insurance plan.

 How can insurance save you from the growing hospitalization cost?

-By investing in a comprehensive insurance plan that looks into both pre and post hospitalization expenses you can prevent yourself from huge financial implications in the events of hospitalizations.
+By investing in a comprehensive insurance plan that looks into both pre- and post-hospitalization expenses you can prevent yourself from huge financial implications in the events of hospitalizations.
 In fact, there are a number of insurance plans, like the ones included in Onsurity membership that offer cashless hospitalization – meaning you won’t have to make any payment to the hospital other than the operational expenses.
-Moreover, as a way to protect your savings from the rising medical inflations, insurance companies charge market-driven premium amounts from you on an annual basis, meaning you never have to prepare for medical expenses thinking about inflation adjustments.
+Moreover, as a way to protect your savings from the rising medical inflation, insurance companies charge market-driven premium amounts from you on an annual basis, meaning you never have to prepare for medical expenses thinking about inflation adjustments.